-This facility will be offered to taxpayers when HMRC suspect that a tax fraud has taken place.
+This facility will be obtainable by taxpayers when HMRC suspects that a tax fraud has taken place.
 Those wishing to own up to potentially fraudulent activity may also take advantage of the Contractual Disclosure Facility (CDF).

-- HMRC is offering a new contractual disclosure facility CDF from 31 January 2012.
+- HMRC offers a new contractual disclosure facility CDF from 31 January 2012.

 - If HMRC writes to an individual about a suspected tax fraud they will be offered the CDF.

-- CDF can also be used by anyone who wishes to own up to tax fraud.
+- CDF can also be utilised by anyone who desires to own up to tax fraud.

 - CDF is only used for tax fraud: it does not apply to errors, mistakes or avoidance schemes.

 If HMRC writes to a taxpayer because tax fraud is suspected, and intends to investigate using Code of Practice 9, a CDF contract will be offered.Under CDF there are 3 options: